TRADING CRITIQUE LOGO

 Presence with physical branches and online banking.

-And offer financial products and services to people, businesses, and big companies.
+Offers financial products and services to individuals, businesses, and large corporations.

-They provide options for credit cards catering to both individuals and small businesses.
+They provide credit card options for both individuals and small businesses.

 Features co-branded cards and its brand, including Barclaycard Platinum.